odinuv/web/en/apv/walkthrough/javascript/index.md

 Notice that you have to pass that true/false value from called `confirmForm()` function using return keyword in `onsubmit` attribute.
 That attribute itself is a body of event handler function and has to return true or false to approve or cancel from subscription.
+If you want to use `formElement.addEventListener()` method in this case, stop the event by calling `eventObject.preventDefault()` inside handler instead of returning `false`.

 ### Task -- add confirm dialog to your delete person function
 Carefully select where to place `<script>` tag -- remember that `{foreach ...}` duplicates